chewyfish/trust0/docs/Architecture.md

 URI = {"userId": <USER_ID>, "platform": <DEVICE_PLATFORM>"}
 ```

 This allows the gateway to identify the user by their "userId" value (currently platform is not used).

-Subsequently, the gateway can enforce the appropriate authorization for their session.
-For instance it will check the respective [User Table](#user-table) record for the current status (values: `Active`, `Inactive`).
-Additionally if they are making a service proxy connection, it will validate the service and if the user has appropriate access by looking up the appropriate records in the [Service Table](#service-table) and [Access Table](#access-table).
+Subsequently, it will check the respective [User Table](#user-table) record for the current status (values: `active`, `inactive`) and allow or prohibit the user connection accordingly.

+#### User Connections

-All connections use the same gateway port.
+All user connections use the same gateway port.
 The gateway knows the kind of connection based on the TLS application-layer protocol negotiation (ALPN) value given by the Trust0 client.
 The types of values are as follows:

 | Pattern       | Description                                                              |
 |---------------|--------------------------------------------------------------------------|